sal55/langs/MLang.md/readme.md

 ### M vs C

-While the languages largely do the same things, mine varies in significant ways:
+Although the languages largely do the same things, mine varies in significant ways:

 * Algol-style syntax without braces and without begin-end either (which are as bad as braces), and largely semicolon free
 * Case-insensitive syntax